GSA/idmanagement.gov/_sell/sell.md

 - [NIST Federal Information Processing Standard (FIPS) 201](https://csrc.nist.gov/publications/detail/fips/201/3/final).

 Two product categories require additional testing at a testing facility before applying to the Multiple Award Schedule.
 1. Smart card credentials require testing by GSA or an approved lab.
-After testing, products are added to the [GSA FIPS 201 Approved Products List - PIV Cards](idmanagement.gov/approved-products-list-piv/) category.
+Products are listed on the [GSA FIPS 201 Approved Products List - PIV Cards](idmanagement.gov/approved-products-list-piv/) category.
-2. Physical Access Control Systems for buildings, including readers and infrastructure.
-After testing, products are listed on the [GSA FIPS 201 Approved Products List - Physical Access Control System Components](https://www.idmanagement.gov/approved-products-list-pacs-products/) category.
+2. Physical Access Control Systems for buildings, including readers and infrastructure require testing by GSA.
+Products are listed on the [GSA FIPS 201 Approved Products List - Physical Access Control System Components](https://www.idmanagement.gov/approved-products-list-pacs-products/) category.

 Please get in touch with fips201ep at gsa.gov if you have product approval questions.